Housing benefit if you are pension age

 You do not have to pay the bedroom tax if you are pension age.

 Many service charges are not covered by housing benefit.
-For example:

 care and support